aws-samples/retail-demo-store/README.md

 Look for the "WebURL" output parameter.

-**IMPORTANT NOTE: You must load the WebURL over HTTP and _not_ HTTPS.** The reason for this is that the microservice load balancers do not have SSL certificates configured by default and are therefore accessed by the web application over HTTP.
-Although the web application is served from CloudFront and CloudFront provides a default SSL certificate for the distribution, you will receive mixed content errors in the browser if you attempt to load and run the web application over HTTPS.

 You can read more [detailed instructions on how to demo the Retail Demo Store in the Demo section at the end of this document](#delivering-a-demo-of-the-retail-demo-store).

 # Accessing Workshops